Report Copyright or Trademark Infringement

 - A statement that you have a good faith belief that use of the material in the manner complained of is not authorized by the copyright owner, its agent, or the law; and

 - A statement that the information in your DMCA Notice is accurate, and under penalty of perjury, that you are the copyright owner or are authorized to act on behalf of the copyright owner.

-The quickest way is to email it to firstname.lastname@example.org.
-If you prefer, you can send or fax it to:
+To submit notices related to content on Mozilla.social, please use this form.
+For other Mozilla products and sites, the quickest way is to email it to firstname.lastname@example.org.
+If you prefer, you can send it to:

 Attn: Mozilla’s Designated DMCA Agent

 149 New Montgomery St.

 San Francisco, CA 94105